-NOTE: This indication is not needed in RRCConnectionResume message since this message will only be used for UP based data transfer.
+NOTE: This indication is not needed in RRCConnectionResume message since this message will only be used for User Plane EPS optimisation.

 CP and UP Data volume indication/Buffer status report

 It has been agreed that

 A data volume indication, indicating the data volume for subsequent transmission(s) on SRB or DRB which may not yet be established, can be sent in MSG3.
 It is FFS if it is always sent or just under certain conditions.